 Some 242 of the 351 MPs registered in the session hall supported this decision on Thursday.

-The document also foresees that excess of loans from the national budget on their return will amount to UAH 1.28 billion.
+The document also foresaw that excess of loans (Hr 13.38 billion) from the national budget on their return (Hr 12.1 billion) will amount to UAH 1.28 billion.

-As reported, the government's draft budget for 2013 is based on the forecast of GDP growth of 3.4% and inflation of 4.8%.
+As reported, the Cabinet of Ministers of Ukraine approved on December 3 the draft state budget for 2013, which is based on the forecast of GDP growth of 3.4% and inflation of 4.8%.

-The government also said that revenues of the consolidated budget (the state and local budgets) would amount to UAH 463.1 billion, which is 0.5% less than the indicator set for 2012.
-At the same time, according to the document, the general fund will increase by 0.5% to UAH 403.2 billion, and the special fund will reduce by 6.9% to UAH 59.9 billion.
+The government also said that revenues of the consolidated budget (the state and local budgets) would amount to Hr 463.1 billion, which is 0.5% less than the indicator set for 2012.
+At the same time, according to the document, the general fund will increase by 0.5% to Hr 403.2 billion, and the special fund will reduce by 6.9% to Hr 59.9 billion.